anutron/mootools-depender/README.md

 Caching
 -------
-The setting in config.json for caching controls whether libraries are rebuilt every time they are requested.
-If set to *true*, the default, every request for a set of requirements will check to see if the library has been built before and return the contents of that library if true.
-Disabling caching is very useful for development.
+The setting in config.json for caching scripts.json controls whether the map of scripts is rebuilt on every request.
+Performance will improve if this is set to *false*, but the down side is any changes to scripts.json will not be reflected unless you clear the cache.
+This can be achieved by requesting */depender/build.php?reset=true*.

 Requests and Query String Values
 --------------------------------